JoaoGeraldes/npm-package-boilerplate/README.md

 # 1. 💻 Develop

-1. Start developing your solution at `src/index.ts`.
+1. Create a new project folder and copy the contents of this repository into it.
 2. If you want to modify the default (`index.js`) name for your entry file (compiled/built), make sure to change it on the `package.json` file.
 3. Change the `name` property in the `package.json` to your desired package name.
+4. Start developing your package at `src/index.ts`.

 # 2. 📦 Build (`/dist`)